 Every Top College has a host of student clubs and councils which conduct activities in the interest groups like Finance, HR, Marketing, etc. Though these clubs are popular on campus for CV points, one should join them with an aim to learn and contribute.
 These clubs not only teach the practical aspects of management but also arrange for guest lecturers from renowned business houses.

 03 Industry Projects / Training

 While a lot of students go through theoretic subjects and practical case studies, many small and medium-sized companies might be looking for young minds for their internal projects to help them.
 These projects would give you a good opportunity to apply the knowledge learned during your course.
-Some companies might provide with a stipend too.
+Some companies might provide a stipend too.

 04 Extra-Curricular Activities

 Almost every Top College has its own management and cultural festival.
 Each event would have different cells like public relations, logistics, media cell, corporate communications, event management, etc. Volunteering for those cells which you find interesting and challenging will give you a good experience of handling crisis situations and working on very tough deadlines.
 Not only managing these events, but you can also participate too – in dance, sports, music or anything that interests you.
 Such activities not only give you a well-deserved break from the hectic routine but also a chance to showcase your talents and to shed those inhibitions of performing on the stage.
 Few institutes are also engaged in socio-economic causes and are associated with NGOs for giving back to society.

 Marketing Management is a discipline that focuses on the practical application of marketing techniques and the management of a firm’s marketing resources and activities.
 It is also one of the fields that has seen through the highs and lows of the market and emerged as one of the strongest choices for a management graduate.